 For more information, see our collections policy.

-Wednesday to Friday from 11:00 a.m. to 5:00 p.m. by appointment, subject to availability.
+Members.
+Thursday and Friday from 11 a.m. to 5 p.m. by appointment, subject to availability.
 For an appointment, send an e-mail to our reference staff.

 Non-Members.
-Open the first and third Saturday of each month from 1:00 p.m. to 5:00 p.m. to the general public; no appointment needed.
+Open the first and third Saturday of each month from 1 p.m. to 5 p.m.; no appointment needed.

 We are always interested in assessing donations of all kinds for inclusion in our collections.
 Currently, we would particularly like to fill gaps in our holdings, including materials documenting GLBT life prior to the 1970s, as well as GLBT people of color, lesbian and bisexual women of all social and cultural backgrounds, GLBT working class communities, and bisexual and transgender people of all time periods.